ajackson2681/Card-Fetcher/README.md

 # MTG Card Fetcher Bot for Discord

+## Note:
+This version of the bot is largely deprecated and will have no additional work done on it.
+I previously was going to integrate it with Gradle to handle the build process, but I'm going to largely focus my efforts on the TypeScript version of this bot.
+No additional changes will be made to this repository for the foreseeable future.

 ## Usage
 In order to use this bot, you'll need to create a discord app to generate a host token, to do this, simply go here and follow thi instructions:
 https://discordapp.com/developers/applications/